Sp3aR007/Golang-Project/README.md

 "
 ```

-### Create secret to be used by the application
+## Create secret to be used by the application
 ```
-cat << EOF | kubectl apply -f -
+kubectl apply -f app-secret.yaml
-apiVersion: v1
-kind: Secret
-metadata:
-  name: postgresql-credentials
-type: Opaque
-data:
-  password: bmV3X3Bhc3N3b3Jk
-  username: Z29hbHNfdXNlcg==
-EOF
 ```

-### Application deployment(Currently this has the gateway for both Argocd and the application)
+## Application deployment(Currently this has the gateway for both Argocd and the application)
 ```
-kubectl apply -f deploy/deploy,yaml
+kubectl apply -f deploy/deploy.yaml
 ```

 ## Argocd installation